Louis-Chitiz/RHom/tutorials/First_PCA_Analysis.md

 model.save(path="results",pathprefix="PCA_results")
 ```

-**4. Before running this file, select the conda environment you have created which has ThoughtSpace installed in.**
+**4. Before running this file, select the conda environment you have created which has RHom installed in.**

 You now need to select the correct Python interpreter by opening the Command Palette (Ctrl+Shift+P), typing "Python: Select Interpreter," and choosing the interpreter from the list of detected Python interpreters.